MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 ## Entity Reference

-Asset Capture utilizes several entities stored in Common Data Model:
+Asset Capture uses several entities stored in Common Data Model:

 1. Customer Asset: the individual asset.
 2. Customer Asset Category: a way to describe a group of similar assets.